bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 1: 00:14:17

-Well maybe we are

-Speaker 0: 00:14:18

-the surviving

-Speaker 1: 00:14:19

-chain where that didn't happen, but there may have been other chains where it did happen and it didn't survive.
+Well maybe we are the surviving chain where that didn't happen, but there may have been other chains where it did happen and it didn't survive.

 Speaker 0: 00:14:23

 Well we would have probably heard it then at some point, don't you think?
-Because then there would have been nodes with these different transaction records, UTXO, set, whatever you want to
+Because then there would have been nodes with these different transaction records, UTXO, set, whatever you want to call it.

 Speaker 1: 00:14:32

-call it.
 Yeah, but I mean, if this was long enough ago, maybe they just restarted the computer and just didn't care, but probably didn't happen.
 Fair.
-All

 Speaker 0: 00:14:40

-right.
+All right.
 So this was the, again, this was the OG Satoshi bug.
 And This bug was fixed.